 Migrating Customer Data

 You may be curious about how I imported your WHMCS customer data into the new billing system.
 First, let me say it was not easy!
 I spent some time developing a custom WordPress plugin that imported your customer data directly into EDD.
 Along with your customer data, it imported your active licenses and credit balance.
 Please note that I will not be importing any support ticket data, but there are very few active support requests open at this time.
-Today, the WHMCS installation has been placed into maintenance mode and will remain in this state for the next calendar year.
+The WHMCS installation has been placed into maintenance mode and will remain in this state for the following calendar year.
 Therefore, you will not be able to access the old system, but it will be available if you need me to reference it.
 Additionally, your old licenses will continue to work as the Licensing Addon for WHMCS will continue to function while in maintenance mode.
 I’ll be getting into the new licensing structure in just a little bit.

 Lastly, I wanted to talk about some of the negatives with the new platform.
 Unfortunately, there are some features of WHMCS I cannot replicate:

 - Additional contacts and users will not be imported into the new system (all accounts will run through the primary client info)